 Not all pregnant women need a fetal echocardiogram.
 For most women, a basic ultrasound will show that all four chambers of their baby’s heart have developed.
-Your obstetrician may recommend that you have this procedure done if previous tests detected an abnormal heartbeat in the fetus.
+Treating obstetrician may recommend fetal echocardiography test if previous tests detected an abnormal heartbeat in the fetus.

 Unborn child is at risk for a heart abnormality or other disorder present at birth